giffordlabcvr/RABV-GLUE/README.md

   - **[NCBI-RABV-GLUE](https://github.com/giffordlabcvr/NCBI-RABV-GLUE)**: extends RABV-GLUE through the incorporation of all RABV sequence data published in NCBI GenBank.
   - **[RABV-GLUE-WEB](https://github.com/giffordlabcvr/RABV-GLUE-WEB)**: a web interface that can be used to create a RABV-GLUE web-server.

-To install RABV-GLUE locally, you can either opt for a **[Docker-based](https://github.com/giffordlabcvr/RABV-GLUE/wiki/Docker-Installation)** or **[native installation](https://github.com/giffordlabcvr/RABV-GLUE/wiki/Native-Installation)** depending on your preferences and system setup.

 ## Key Features